Manage AI Visibility Tracking

 - Your competitors may already be optimising for AI visibility

-- Your buyer profile - Who's searching and what they care about
+- Your buyer profile (who's searching and what they care about)

-- Query scenarios - Hundreds of realistic buyer questions
+- Query scenarios (realistic buyer questions)

-- AI platforms - Which tools to monitor (ChatGPT, Claude, Gemini)
+- AI platforms (ChatGPT, Claude, Gemini)

-- Key items - Product capabilities and features to track mentions of
+- Key items (product features to track)

 Awareness Phase: "What solutions exist for this problem?"

-- Customers discover they have issues worth solving
+- Customers discover issues worth solving

 - Being mentioned here expands your addressable market